BjrInt/enluminure.js/readme.md

 ### async loadImage(source: _path_ | _File_ | _Blob_)

 Loads a reference image for the enluminure.
 If the file is succesfully loaded returns the dimensions of the enluminure to render.

+### getDimensions()

+Returns the dimensions of the enluminure to be generated.
+The size of the enluminure could be slightly smaller than the source picture, since it is always a multiple of the `tileSize` parameter.

+### getOptions()

+Returns the enluminure current options.

 #### Using a file input